Land Trust & Exchange Trusts

 - The like kind property must be identified within 45 days of the date the deed records or possession is transferred to the buyer, whichever is earliest.

 - The exchange ends 180 days after it begins or the date the exchanger's tax return is due, including extensions, for the taxable year in which the relinquished property is transferred, whichever is earliest.

 State Bank of Graymont has full Trust powers.
-For more information, please contact our Trust Officer Ron Minnaert, or our Assistant Trust Officers, Gary Bressner and Paul Russow.
+For more information, please contact our Trust Officers, Matt Hunter in Pontiac and Ron Minnaert in Graymont, or our Assistant Trust Officers, Ashley Ralph in Pontiac and Paul Russow in Graymont.